What is Pay Per Click Advertising (PPC)?

-- 69% of searchers that are mobile call a business straight from Google search.
+- 69% of mobile searchers call a business straight from Google search.

-- 36% of searches on Google are associated with location.
+- 36% of searches on Google are associated with a location.

-There are many different options and opportunities when it comes to developing your PPC campaign, and which you choose will depend on the specifics of your business.
-By starting with Adwords, you can master most of what you need to before branching out to social media advertising platforms.
+There are many different options and opportunities for developing your PPC campaign, and which you choose will depend on the specifics of your business.
+By starting with Adwords, you can master most of what you need to know before branching out to social media advertising platforms.
 The key is to track your campaigns closely and to constantly update your ads so that they are as relevant and engaging as possible.
-Make use of all the tools available to you and you’ll learn how to create successful PPC campaigns that contribute to your overall marketing strategy.
+Make use of all the tools available to you, and you’ll learn how to create successful PPC campaigns that contribute to your overall marketing strategy.

 Here are some excellent guides for even more information on PPC marketing:

 Need help with your advertising?
-We’re Glasgow based PPC Agency that help companies of all sizes get the most out of their digital marketing budgets.
+Give us a call today and schedule a free consultation with us.
+We’re a Glasgow-based PPC Agency that help companies of all sizes get the most out of their digital marketing budgets.